www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.doc/src/main/md/net/splitcells/gel/index.md

 of the core project `net.splitcells.gel.core`.
 Every functionality and public API is reachable via its functions.

-The helpers main goal is to provide a decision tree, that guides developers by stating what input is required in order to reach a certain goal.
+The helper's main goal is to provide a decision tree, that guides developers by stating what input is required in order to reach a certain goal.
 It is highly recommended to prioritize the usage of this class.
 This interface helps the programmer to understand the possibilities